ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 **A**.
 You can work on Wynton with a non-Protected account _only_ if you are working with with public datasets and tools that would not be covered by UCSF Intellectual Property agreements.
 See the [UCSF Policy 650-16 Addendum F - UCSF Data Classification Standard](https://it.ucsf.edu/standard-guideline/ucsf-policy-650-16-addendum-f-ucsf-data-classification-standard) for more information on UCSF Data Classification levels.

+If your data is covered by an IRB or other data use agreement, it is safe to say you should be using a Wynton Protected account.

 **Q**. _Is PHI data allowed on Wynton?_

 **A**.
 PHI/P4 data is _not_ allowed on Wynton.
 The [UCSF Policy 650-16 Addendum F - UCSF Data Classification Standard](https://it.ucsf.edu/standard-guideline/ucsf-policy-650-16-addendum-f-ucsf-data-classification-standard) provides four levels of "Data Classification" for security standards.
 Examples of P1-P4 data are: